 Two stores in our audit were already showing up in ChatGPT despite low AICE Scores.
 The reason?
 Brand authority.
 One had 1,100+ reviews and press coverage.
 Another had a high-profile founder story.

 But here's the nuance: they're visible despite their technical setup, not because of it.
-A competitor who implements the technical fixes properly could displace them.
-Technical readiness will become the baseline as AI commerce matures.
+A competitor who implements the technical fixes properly could improve their position significantly without having anywhere near their brand recognition.
+Their AI visibility is fragile.
+Stores with stronger technical readiness may be better positioned in AI results.

 7-Step AI Visibility Checklist for Ecommerce Stores